-At each configuration change, the MHASPacketLabel shall be changed to a different value from the MHASPacketLabel in use before the configuration change occurred.
-A configuration change may happen at the beginning of a new ISOBMFF file or at any position within the file.
-In the latter case, the File Format sample that contains a configuration change shall be encoded as a sync sample (RAP) as defined above.
+- At each configuration change, the MHASPacketLabel shall be changed to a different value from the MHASPacketLabel in use before the configuration change occurred. - A configuration change may happen at the beginning of a new ISOBMFF file or Fragment or at any position within the file.
+In the latter case, the File Format sample that contains a configuration change shall be encoded as a sync sample (RAP) as defined above. - A sync sample that contains a configuration change and the last sample before such a sync sample may contain a truncation message (PACTYP_AUDIOTRUNCATION) as defined in ISO/IEC 23008-3 Amendment 3 [4].

-A sync sample that contains a configuration change and the last sample before such a sync sample may contain a truncation message (PACTYP_AUDIOTRUNCATION) as defined in ISO/IEC 23008-3 Amendment 3 [4].
+The usage of truncation messages enables synchronization between video and audio elementary streams at program boundaries.
+When used, sample-accurate splicing and reconfiguration of the audio stream are possible.
 If MHAS packets of type PACTYP_AUDIOTRUNCATION are present, they shall be used as described in ISO/IEC 23008-3 Amendment 3 [4].